flofriday/TU_Wien_Addressbook/README.md

 ## Frequently asked Question

-### Why is the App in German?
+### Why is the App sometimes German?

-Many of the TISS API responses are in German, so in the spirit of consistency I just designed the whole App in German.
+While there is undocumented flag `locale` which you can set to english to get english results from the API, it can still happen that TISS returns german results.

 ### The search results are bad!